 What happens when you are arrested for a crime in Texas?

 Getting arrested means dealing with the Texas Department of Criminal Justice.
-This involves the police, district attorneys, lawyers, the prison systems and judges.
+This involves the police, district attorneys, lawyers, the prison system and judges.

-This can be confusing and overwhelming, and when you don’t know what to do, it can cost you unnecessary time and resources.
+This can be a confusing and overwhelming experience, and when you don’t know what to do, it can cost you unnecessary time and resources.

 However, if you understand the criminal justice system in Texas, you will know what to expect, when, and how it will be done.

 Step by step criminal justice system in Texas

 Before a policeman can take you into custody, they have to investigate a crime and ensure they have cause to arrest you.
 This is known as probable cause.

 Law enforcement officers are expected to investigate and justify a charge against you through various procedures such as;

 - Interrogating suspects and witnesses to the crime;